 The Commission realizes that proper and prudent investment in public infrastructure must include a component for training local residents to maintain and operate publicly funded infrastructure.
 The Commission further realizes that through its' investment in public infrastructure, such as bulk fuel storage facilities, it is creating numerous jobs related to the construction of these facilities and must develop a strategy to ensure local residents are properly trained to receive these jobs.

 Therefore, the Denali Commission created a training subcommittee to develop a strategy that would address the job training needs of Alaskan communities.
 The initial training subcommittee was comprised of Commissioner Mano Frey, Commissioner Mark Hamilton, and the Alaska Human Resource Investment Council Executive Director Mike Andrews.
-The subcommittee worked with industry, state, non-profit, and federal organizations developed the Denali Commission's Training Strategy.
+The subcommittee Start Printed Page 46160worked with industry, state, non-profit, and federal organizations developed the Denali Commission's Training Strategy.

 The Denali Commission's Training Strategy creates a statewide system to increase the local employment rates in Alaskan communities through the development of skills necessary to construct, maintain, and operate public infrastructure, while also leveraging the ongoing efforts of the State of Alaska in job training for rural Alaskans.